ryan-story/Open-SAS/README.md

 <div align="center">
   <img src="media/osas.png" alt="Open-SAS Logo" width="200">
-  <h3>A Python-based SAS interpreter with Jupyter notebook support</h3>
+  <h3>An open-source, Python-based statistical analysis system</h3>
-  <p>Write SAS code with full syntax highlighting and Python backend execution.</p>
+  <p>Write SAS-like code with full syntax highlighting and Python backend execution.</p>
+  <p><em>SAS® is a registered trademark of SAS Institute Inc. Open-SAS is not affiliated with, endorsed by, or sponsored by SAS Institute Inc.</em></p>
 </div>

 ## Overview

-Open-SAS bridges the gap between SAS and Python by providing:
+Open-SAS provides an open-source alternative for statistical analysis by offering:
-- **SAS-like syntax** for data manipulation and analysis
+- **SAS-inspired syntax** for data manipulation and analysis
 - **Python backend** for execution and performance
 - **Jupyter notebook support** with Open-SAS kernel
 - **VS Code extension** with syntax highlighting and execution